danielmiessler/SecLists/Discovery/Web-Content/README.md

 ## AdobeCQ-AEM.txt
 Use for: Discovering sensitive filepaths of Adobe Experience Manager Creation date: Oct 1, 2017
+## AdobeXML.fuzz.txt
+Use for: Discovering sensitive filepaths of **Adobe ColdFusion** Creation date: Aug 27, 2012
+No updates have been made to this wordlist since its creation.

 ## raft-* wordlists
 Use for: Directory and file brute-forcing leading to identification of vulnerabilities in web applications.